AN ESSAY BY KAREN SERGEANT

 The very nature of work is changing.

-The technology is rewriting how value is created, how teams operate, and what leadership needs to look like to stay relevant and effective.
+The technology is rewriting how value is created, how influence flows inside teams, and what leadership needs to look like to stay relevant and effective.

-But many teams (maybe even yours) are stuck with a leadership template designed for a world that is getting more outdated by the minute.
+Most teams (maybe even yours) are still leading with a template designed for a world that is getting more outdated by the minute.

 As founder/owner, the real risk isn’t that AI will replace you.
-It’s that the value that business like yours create and deliver to clients will outgrow the way you currently lead.
+It’s that the value that business creates will outgrow the way you currently lead.

 But here’s the opportunity: